Income Transfer Manager

+If a transfer took place, a new row with today's date will be added to the Existing Transfers list.
 Positive and negative paysplits are created for each transfer of income.
 The negative split subtracts the amount from the original source.
 The positive split adds the amount to the new source.

 For example, if a prepayment/unearned income amount does not have the exact same provider, patient, and clinic allocation as an existing procedure, payplan charge, or adjustment, the income transfer manager will not allocate the prepayment.
 It will move on to find the next best matching production source based on the provider and patient, then provider and clinic, and so on until at least the clinic matches.
-If no provider/patient/clinic combination match is found the payment stays as unearned income.Automatic Claim Payment Transfer
+If no provider/patient/clinic combination match is found for any payment, it is transferred to the oldest outstanding charge.
+If no charge exists (i.e. patient has a credit balance) the payment will remain as unearned income.Claim Transfers

-The automatic transfer of unallocated insurance payments is done using negative and positive supplemental claim payments, which are added to each affected claim.
+Unallocated insurance payments (claims paid using the As Total option) are transferred to the associated claim procedures, updating the remaining patient portion due.
+This is done using negative and positive supplemental claim payments, which are added to each affected claim.
 To view or delete these transfers, double-click into any received claim that was paid using the As Total option.

 The negative supplemental entry is made for the same provider, payment, and write-off amount as the original payment.
 This subtracts the payment from the claim to re-distribute to the claim procedures.